Air China Flight Schedule

-Air China (CA), Air Canada (AC) and United (UA/CO) are code-sharing partners of Star Alliance.
+Air China, Air Canada and United are code-sharing partners of Star Alliance.
 However, Air China does not allow upgrade to business class using other Star Alliance mileage points (i.e. United or Air Canada mileage).
 Neither can you get a free Air China ticket by redeeming your Star Alliance mileage through Air China or China Spree.

-Air Canada and United mileage points can be used to purchase Air China flights, and can only be done directly with Air Canada or United Airlines.
+United and Air Canada mileage points can be used to purchase Air China flights, and can only be done directly with United Airlines or Air Canada.

 Baggage Allowance for China flights

 Baggage allowance differs for the Trans-Pacific and the China domestic sections of your China trip.
 Baggage allowance for the Trans-Pacific flight is two pieces of checked baggage per person.
 Total dimensions (Length + Width + Height) of the two pieces must not exceed 107 inches (273cm); maximum dimensions of single piece shall not exceed 62 inches (158cm).
 Maximum weight per piece is 50 lbs.
 Each passenger may carry one piece of carry-on luggage, the combined dimensions of which shall not exceed 45 inches (115cm), plus one personal item.